 The Union shall not collect as a payroll deduction union fees or dues until after thirty-one (31) days after the date of hire.
-The first (1st) month's dues, half the application fee, one quarter (1/4) of the full initiation fee as prescribed by the Union for all newly hired employees shall be deducted from the employee's first (1st) full paycheck following the thirty-first (31st) day after the date of hire.
-The other half of the application fee, and an additional one quarter (1/4) of the initiation fee, shall be deducted from the employee's second paycheck following the thirty-first (31st) day after the date of hire.
-The remaining two quarters (2/4) of the initiation fee shall be deducted in two one-quarter installments from the employee's next two paychecks.
-The second (2nd) month's dues shall be deducted from the employee's first (1st) paycheck in the following calendar month, and so on after that.
+The first (1st) month's dues, half the application fee, and twenty-five dollars (\$25.00) of the full initiation fee as prescribed by the Union for all newly hired employees shall be deducted from the employee's first (1st) full paycheck following the thirty-first (31st) day after the date of hire.
+The second (2nd) month's dues shall be deducted from the employee's first (1st) paycheck in the following calendar month, and so each month on after that.
+The other half of the application fee, and an additional twenty-five dollars (\$25.00) of the initiation fee, shall be deducted from the employee's second paycheck following the thirty-first (31st) day after the date of hire and so on for successive paychecks after that, until the initiation fees are paid in full.
 If an employee has insufficient funds in any of the paychecks described here to make the specified contributions in a reasonable way, the Employer will, pursuant to its payroll practices and program, make smaller deductions, or defer all of some contributions to subsequent paychecks, or both, so long as such deferrals are reasonably fair and practicable.